Dangnguyen08/pluereproject/Media/README.markdown

-# CSS - Cat in the sky
+# Glass Card w/ SVG + GSAP (ode to Phil Goodwin @ Unfold)

 A Pen created on CodePen.io.
-Original URL: [https://codepen.io/AngelaVelasquez/pen/eEzdy](https://codepen.io/AngelaVelasquez/pen/eEzdy).
+Original URL: [https://codepen.io/creativeocean/pen/oNzjEYj](https://codepen.io/creativeocean/pen/oNzjEYj).

-Another css cat
+Inspired by this slick shot by Phil Goodwin @ Unfold - https://dribbble.com/shots/14647423-Glass-Card-Design

-CSS illustration and animation.
+For optimum performance, no SVG blur filter is used; just a blurry JPG that is masked by the card shape :)